divarvel/jDbT/README.md

 The following conventions are assumed:

- - every field has a `not null` constraint by default
+ - every field has a `not null` constraint by default, unless it has a `?` at the beginning of its name
+ - `+` at the beginning of a field name means it has a `unique` constraint
  - all tables have a primary key named `<table_name>_id` of type uuid
  - every column named `<something>_id` is assumed to be a foreign key